Junho-eum/CS777-TermPaperCode/README.md

 ## AWS Glue Service Policies

 In addition to S3 service policies, this repository contains policies for AWS Glue, a fully managed extract, transform, and load (ETL) service that makes it easy for users to prepare and load their data for analytics.
-These policies delineate access rights for the Senior Data Scientist and Junior Developer roles, ensuring that permissions are aligned with the responsibilities and requirements of each role.
+These policies arranges access rights for the Senior Data Scientist and Junior Developer roles.

 ### Senior Data Scientist Glue Policy (`AWSGlueServicePolicy-SeniorDS.json`)